- Bats Right, Throws Right

 - Height 6' 0", Weight 200 lb.

 Detroit Tigers manager Billy Martin heard about Ron LeFlore when LeFlore was serving time in prison for armed robbery.
 He was signed by Detroit immediately upon his release and didn't disappoint.
 With strong, powerful legs and blazing speed LeFlore was perfectly suited for stealing bases and beating out infield grounders for hits.
-During his 9-year career, the husky, fleet-footed outfielder averaged almost 50 base-thefts per season and once stole 97.
+During his nine-year career, the husky, fleet-footed outfielder averaged almost 50 base-thefts per season and once stole 97.
 A solid .288 career hitter, he was sometimes a liability in the field and struck out excessively.
 His story was considered a model of a successful rehabilitation, and a well-regarded television treatment of his life story entitled: One a Million: the Ron LeFlore Story, starring LeVar Burton, was produced in 1978 and shown in prime time.
 It was based on his autobiography, Breakout: From Prison to the Big Leagues, which he published earlier that year.

 LeFlore led the American League with 68 stolen bases in 1978 with the Tigers.
 In 1980, with the Montreal Expos, he led the National League with 97, thus becoming the first player to lead both leagues in steals in his career.
 His 97 steals are the Expos and Washington Nationals franchise record for a season, ahead of Tim Raines and Marquis Grissom.
 He left the Expos as a free agent after that season to sign a large contract with the Chicago White Sox in 1981, but his time there was not successful, as he is best remembered on the South Side for misplaying a routine fly ball into a rare four-base error.
 He played his last game at the end of the 1982 season.
 After he retired, it became known that he was in fact four years older than had been claimed while he was playing, explaining his rapid decline.